Joseph Leidy: Career

-The "Soap Lady"
+The Soap Lady

 In 1875, a woman's body was exhumed from a Philadelphia cemetery; her body was encased in adipocere.
 Examining her, Leidy originally reported that she had died in the 1793 Philadelphia yellow fever epidemic, but X-rays taken in 1987 showed that she had buttons on her body that weren't produced until the 1830s.
 Similarly, the body didn't have teeth, so Leidy thought the woman had died in middle or old age; however, a new set of X-rays in 2007 suggested that the woman had died in her late 20s.

 Wagner Free Institute

 After William Wagner's death in 1885, the Wagner Free Institute of Science formed a board of trustees to find a new director.
 They chose Leidy to lead the institute, and he became president of the institute's faculty and curator of the museum.
 He held this position while remaining curator at the Academy of Natural Sciences and professor at Penn.
 Under Leidy's direction, the Wagner became a more professional institution for research and education.
 He formed the institute's professional journal "Transactions of the Wagner Free Institute of Science" and sponsored expeditions to collect specimens.

 One famed expedition to western Florida led by Angelo Heilprin led to the first discovery of a saber-toothed cat in North America.
 Leidy also led a large renovation to the building and dramatically reorganized the collection.
 The exhibition he designed opened in 1891, and displayed specimens based on taxonomy and systematics.
 Today, the Victorian cases and hand-labelled specimens remain almost unaltered since Leidy's reorganization in the late 19th century.

 Other scientific fields

 Leidy was also a renowned parasitologist, and determined as early as 1846 that trichinosis was caused by a parasite in undercooked meat.
 He was also a pioneering protozoologist, publishing Fresh-water Rhizopods of North America in 1879 – a work that is still referenced today.

-Leidy collected gems as well as fossils, and donated his important collection of the former to the Smithsonian before he died.
+Leidy collected gems and fossils, and donated his important collection of the former to the Smithsonian before he died.
 At Swarthmore, he also taught a class on mineralogy and geology.

 Leidy served as a surgeon to Satterlee Military Hospital in Philadelphia during the American Civil War.

 Leidy was elected as the founding president of the Association of American Anatomists in 1888.